-I have now reached the alley I am hoping will at least shelter me from the wind.
+I've now reached the alley I'm hoping will at least shelter me from the wind.
 I lean against the brick as I slide down that wall and sit, curled up hoping I can produce enough heat to keep my blood moving.
 My teeth are chattering again.
 My joints are getting stiff.
 Maybe I shouldn’t sit still.
-I’m

 The image above is the life of a young girl freezing in an alley.
 Will she wake up and walk to stay alive?
 Or will she freeze there curled up in a ball against that brick wall?
 You won’t know because this is where the vision ends.